academic-resources/odin/html5_basics.md

 ### ** Exerpt
 >Most of this should be review since you've already completed the [HTML and CSS Foundations courses](/courses/foundations#html-foundations) (Right??) but it's a good idea to make sure you've got it covered so you make sure you're starting from a strong base.
-It's impossible to separate HTML from CSS, so there will be some overlap before we get heavily into the CSS in later sections.**
+It's impossible to separate HTML from CSS, so there will be some overlap before we get heavily into the CSS in later sections :**

 ---